 San Diego Hit & Run Lawyer

 A charge of leaving the scene of an accident is commonly referred to as a "hit and run."
-Often, people who are charged with hit & run are completely unaware they have even hit another vehicle.
-If you have been charged with leaving the scene of an accident in the San Diego area, you need an experienced legal professional to handle your claim.
-JD Law can help.
+Often, people who are charged with hit-and-run are completely unaware they even hit another vehicle.
+If you have been charged with leaving the scene of an accident in the San Diego area, you need an experienced legal professional to handle your claim. jD LAW, P.C. can help.

 There is no greater accolade or measure of expertise in the practice of law than being certified as a specialist.
-Because Attorney James N. Dicks is a board certified criminal law specialist, you can trust our firm to handle your case with the utmost in professionalism.
+Because attorney James N. Dicks is a board-certified criminal law specialist, you can trust our firm to handle your case with the utmost professionalism.
 See for yourself what our clients have said by reading our reviews.

 Contact our firm today to start your case with a free case evaluation!

-In California, any time someone flees the scene of a car accident they can be charged with hit and run.
-This means that you could be charged with hit and run even when another driver is at fault.
-Likewise, you can be arrested for leaving an accident when very little damage occurred.
+In California, any time someone flees the scene of a car accident, he can be charged with hit-and-run.
+This means that you could be charged with hit-and-run even when another driver is at fault.
+Likewise, you can be arrested for leaving an accident where very little damage occurred.

 - Accidents caused by another driver